 I received my PhD in English language and literature from the University of Michigan.
 I have published articles in Victorian Studies, Philological Quarterly, and the collection Dialect and Literature in the Long Nineteenth Century.
-I am currently finishing my first book, Working Dialect: Performing Identity on the Victorian Page and Stage.
+I am currently finishing my first book, Dialect Acts: Identity Performance on the Victorian Page and Stage.

 At UC Merced, I teach nineteenth-century British literature, gender studies, and English linguistics for the English major.
 In 2014, I joined the faculty of the Dickens Project, a Multi-Campus Research Unit (MRU) devoted to promoting study of the life, times, and works of Charles Dickens.
 Each summer at the Dickens Universe I teach classes made up of academics and members of the general public.